How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Additional experiments

 \subsection{Point-wise variance}

-When varying the input point there are significant variations in the metrics value.
-Taking the vanilla model evaluated over 100 inputs, for $L_2$ sparsity we observe values between $0.026$ and $0.118$, with a standard deviation of $0.0578$.
-Keeping in mind the considerations in Section 5.2, this hints that the adversarial set is considerably larger for some points than others.
+When varying the input point there are significant variations in the value of the metrics.
+Taking the vanilla model evaluated over 100 inputs, for $L_2$ (resp. $L_\infty$) sparsity we observe a standard deviation of $0.144$ (resp. $52.8$) with respect to data points.
+Keeping in mind the considerations in Section \ref{sec:sparsadvsize}, this hints that the adversarial set is considerably larger for some points than others.
+The deviation is even larger for adversarially trained models.
+This is clearly visible in Figure \ref{fig:histogram}, where we plot the histogram of sparsity values of standard and adversarially trained ResNet18 models.

 Interestingly, there seems to be a correlation between sparsity on the vanilla model, and accurate prediction on a robust (adversarially trained) model.
 Using a threshold-based classifier on the vanilla model sparsity to predict whether the robust classifier predicts them correctly, we can reach a precision of 67\% at Equal Error Rate.
-This demonstrates an additional property of angular sparsity: to discriminate points that are ``easy'' to learn with a robust decision boundary (the points with a sparse adversarial set) from harder ones.
+This demonstrates an additional property of adversarial sparsity: to discriminate points that are ``easy'' to learn with a robust decision boundary (the points with a sparse adversarial set) from harder ones.